Kansas vs. TCU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Kansas Performance Insights

-- Kansas makes 6.8 three-pointers per game (248th in college basketball) compared to its opponents' 7.7.
-It shoots 37% from deep while its opponents hit 30.2% from long range.
+- Kansas connects on 6.8 three-pointers per game (247th in college basketball) compared to its opponents' 7.7.
+It shoots 37.0% from deep while its opponents hit 30.2% from long range.

-- The Jayhawks rank 56th in college basketball with 101 points scored per 100 possessions, and 38th in college basketball defensively with 82.9 points conceded per 100 possessions.

-- Kansas and its opponents have been mostly even in the turnover battle.
-The Jayhawks commit 11.9 per game (197th in college basketball) and force 11.4 (243rd in college basketball play).
+- Kansas and its opponents have been relatively even in the turnover battle.
+The Jayhawks commit 11.9 per game (196th in college basketball) and force 11.4 (238th in college basketball action).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.